What Parents Need to Know About Minecraft

 Minecraft is available for almost every modern console, smartphone, tablet, and computer, but the price of the game differs depending upon the platforms your kids use.

 Remember that all gaming devices have parental controls that allow you to restrict or limit the ability to make in-game purchases.
-In addition to setting controls around in-game purchases, you can visit ESRB’s step-by-step parental control guides at ParentalTools.org to help manage what your kids play, with whom, and for how long.
+Remember to visit ESRB’s step-by-step parental control guides at ParentalTools.org to help manage how much your kids can spend on new games and in-game purchases, which games your kids can play, with whom, and when/for how long they can play.

 Using Minecraft in Schools